FmartinP99/BattAnimeZone/README.md

 ### Blazor (Full Stack, web server & web assembly) Web App written in C# with .NET8

 This webapp is essentially a digital-library built on the [MyAnimeList](https://myanimelist.net)'s data.
-It is highly advised to use it via a desktop computer or laptop and not with mobile devices, as the UI is currently not supported on them.
+It is highly advised to use it via a desktop computer or a laptop and not with mobile devices, as the UI is currently not supported on them.
 <hr>

 ## Demo